selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 ## 1. Movitation
 ### Problem
-- Raw data is too big and it is impossible to read the insight from reading it.
+- Raw data is too big and it is impossible to read the insights.
 Data is not cleaned up either.
 - Data is too big for Excel to handle.
 I need other program to clean, transform and visualize data.

 ### Motivation